MENSA: A Multi-Event Network for Survival Analysis with Trajectory-based Likelihood Estimation: Experimental details

-\textbf{Rotterdam:} The Rotterdam dataset~\citep{royston_external_2013} consists of records of 2,982 primary breast cancer patients included in the Rotterdam tumor bank, with 1,546 of these patients having node-positive disease.
-The dataset contains 10 covariates, including demographic information, tumor characteristics, and treatment details.
-Survival time is defined as the duration from primary surgery to the occurrence of either disease recurrence or death from any cause, representing two competing risks.
-During preprocessing, categorical size groups ('$\leq20$', '$20-50$', '$>50$') were converted to their approximate median values (10, 35, 75, respectively).
-Additionally, the remaining features were normalized to ensure consistency across the dataset.
+\textbf{Rotterdam:} The Rotterdam dataset~\citep{royston_external_2013} includes 2,982 primary breast cancer patients from the Rotterdam tumor bank, with 1,546 having node-positive disease.
+The follow-up time ranged from 1 to 231 months (median 107 months).
+The dataset has 10 features, which include demographics, tumor characteristics, and treatment information.
+In the competing-risks case, we consider the outcome of recurrence-free survival time (RFS), which is defined as the time from primary surgery to the earlier of disease recurrence or death from any cause.
+In the multi-event case, we consider the time to death or disease recurrence, where death censors disease recurrence, but disease recurrence does not censor death.
+Figure \ref{fig:rotterdam_trajectories} shows the event trajectories in the Rotterdam dataset.
+Concerning preprocessing, we converted the categorical size groups ('$\leq20$', '$20\text{-}50$', '$>50$') to their approximate median values (10, 35, and 75, respectively).
 The Rotterdam dataset is available at \url{https://rdrr.io/cran/survival/man/rotterdam.html}.